Explore Knoxville’s Best Historical Spots: Your Ultimate Epic Guide

 Website: Boyd’s Jig & Reel

-Enjoy hearty comfort food at this Scottish-themed pub, and also experience the charm of the Old City.
+Enjoy hearty comfort food at this Scottish-themed pub, and also experience the Old City.

 Afternoon: